JvanKatwijk/qt-dab/README.md

 At the bottom of the right half of the window, one sees 4 buttons:

  * the button labeled *scan* controls the visibility of a the scan handler widget;
- * the button labeled *http* controls the http handler with which a map (with the transmitters displayed on their location) will be shown;
+ * the button labeled *http* controls the http handler with which a browser is started which shows a map (with the transmitters displayed on their location).
+NEW is that closing the http handler closes the browser as well (depending on a setting in the configuration window);
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
  * the button labeled *controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
  * the bottom line shows the transmitter name from the transmitter with the  strongest data, and - in this case - that the avx2 instruction extension is used for some computations.
 Clicking on that bottom line controls the visibility of the dxDisplay.